HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 This is quite troubling, but what's worse is that all of these numbers are almost twice as bad as they were just two years ago.
 Things are bad and getting worse.

-<p class="note">Note: Our crawlers didn't actually load the correct resources, so the numbers here are estimates, based on the compression densities and aspect ratios of the incorrect resources, which the crawlers actually did load.</p>
+<aside class="note">Note: Our crawlers didn't actually load the correct resources, so the numbers here are estimates, based on the compression densities and aspect ratios of the incorrect resources, which the crawlers actually did load.</aside>

 There are two solutions here that developers should pursue.